-From the Historical Unit Collection: Dr. Will’s Microscope
+From the Historical Unit Collection: Dr. W. W. Mayo’s Microscope

 One of the many artifacts in the Historical Unit’s collection is a microscope that was purchased by Dr. William Worrall Mayo.